qgis/QGIS-Documentation/docs/training_manual/introduction/mapviewnavigation.rst

 #.
 Use the steps learnt in :ref:`Create a Map <tm_pepare_a_map>` lesson to add
    the ``roads`` and ``buildings`` datasets from :file:`training_data.gpkg` as layers to the current project.
-   These datasets are contained in a GeoPackage file, containing several datasets, so the dialog in :guilabel:`Data Source Manager` is a bit different from what you experienced for the ESRI Shapefile format datasets.
+   These datasets are found in a *GeoPackage* file that contains several datasets, so the dialog in :guilabel:`Data Source Manager` is a bit different from what you experienced for the ESRI Shapefile format datasets.
    The result view should look similiar to the snippet below: